Manasi Joshi: Early life and background

 Manasi was born in Rajkot, Gujarat and she was raised in Anushaktinagar, Mumbai.
 She graduated in Electronics Engineering from K. J. Somaiya College of Engineering, University of Mumbai, in 2010.
-Sports lover, Manasi played sports such as football and badminton through her school and college life.
-Joshi was six when she started playing badminton with her father, a retired scientist from Bhabha Atomic Research Centre and over the years she represented her school, college and corporate at various tournaments.
-After finishing graduation in 2010, she worked as a software engineer until December 2011, when she met with a road accident while riding her motorbike to work, and her leg had to be amputated.
+A sports lover, Manasi played football and badminton in her school and college life.
+Joshi started playing badminton when she was six along with her father, a retired scientist from Bhabha Atomic Research Centre.
+Over the years she represented her school, college and corporate at various tournaments.
+After finishing graduation in 2010, she worked as a software engineer until December 2011.

+Accident

+In December 2011, she met with a road accident while riding her motorbike to work, and her leg had to be amputated.
 After 45 days of hospitalisation, Manasi got discharged from MGM hospital Vashi, Navi Mumbai.

 Career

-During 2012-2013 after her accident, Manasi started practicing yoga, meditation and badminton to regain her fitness.
-She played badminton as part of her rehabilitation and another para-badminton player urged her to try out for the national team; she was selected for Asian Para-Games 2014 and played her first international tournament in Spain.
-In 2015, Manasi along with her XD partner won a silver medal in mixed doubles at the BWF Para Badminton World Championship held in Stoke Mandeville, England.
+Joshi started her sporting journey in 2015 and in 2020, she was ranked world No.2 in women's singles SL3 category.
+She was selected for Asian Para-Games 2014 and played her first international tournament in Spain.
 In 2018, she asked Pullela Gopichand to coach her, and enrolled in his badminton academy at Hyderabad.
 In September 2015, Joshi won a silver medal in mixed doubles at the Para-Badminton World Championship held in Stoke Mandeville, England.
 In October 2018, she won a bronze medal for India at the Asian Para Games 2018, held in Jakarta, Indonesia.
-In August 2019, at the Para-Badminton World Championship 2019 in Basel, Switzerland, to win a gold medal.
+In August 2019, at the Para-Badminton World Championship 2019 in Basel, Switzerland, she won a gold medal.
+She won a silver medal in the doubles along with Thulasimathi Murugesan and a bronze in the singles SL3 in the 2022 Asian Para Games at Gangzhou, China.